NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

 The :ref:`Data Drift<data-drift>` functionality can help here.

 If needed further investigation can be performed as to why our population characteristics have changed the way they did.
-This is an ad-hoc investigating that is not covered by NannyML.
+This is an ad-hoc investigation that is not covered by NannyML.

 When the ground truth results become available they can be compared with the estimated results as demonstrated :ref:`here<compare_estimated_and_realized_performance>`.
-You can learn more about the Confidence Based Performance Estimation and it's limitation in the :ref:`How it Works page<performance-estimation-deep-dive>`
+You can learn more about the Confidence Based Performance Estimation and its limitation in the :ref:`How it Works page<performance-estimation-deep-dive>`